 Criteria Used for Evaluation

-These lifting wrist wraps are of course very similar to each other, but they still have basic features which you will want to keep an eye out for to make sure you get the wrap which is going to best suit your needs.
+These lifting wrist wraps are of course very similar to each other, but they still have basic features that you will want to keep an eye out for to make sure you get the wrap that is going to best suit your needs.
 Whether you play a sport or are a weightlifter, you will want to focus on different aspects of a good wrap.

 Ease of Use